rusq/slackdump/README.rst

   "cloud" tools for privacy concerns - god knows what those third party apps are retaining in their "clouds".

 The library is "fit-for-purpose" quality and provided AS-IS.
 Can't say it's ready for production, as it lacks most of the unit tests, but will do for ad-hoc use.

+Slackdump can operate in two modes: URL mode - when it expects to see the URLs as an input, and ID mode - when it expects to see Conversation IDs as the input.

+Default mode of operation is the ID mode.
+Switching between modes is done using ``-url`` command line flag.

 Usage
 =====